 Al Unser, Jr. is the most winning driver at the GPLB (six wins).

-The most winning drivers during the Pro/Celebrity race, that was held for 40 years, was Dan Gurney as a pro with four wins, and Alfonso Ribeiro as a celebrity with four wins.
+The most winning drivers during the Pro/Celebrity race era, that was held for 40 years, was Dan Gurney as a pro with four wins, and Alfonso Ribeiro as a celebrity with four wins.

-The Formula One record for race winner with the lowest starting position goes to John Watson during the 1983 event, who started from the 23rd position to win the race.
+The Formula One record for a race winner with the lowest starting position goes to John Watson during the 1983 F1 event.
+He started from the 23rd position to win the race.

 Toyota sponsored the Grand Prix of Long Beach from its inception, and had been a title sponsor from 1980 to 2018, which is believed to be the longest continuously-running sports sponsorship in the United States.
-2019 was the first year that Toyota was not be the title sponsor, with Acura taking its place.
+2019 was the first year that Toyota was not be the title sponsor, with Acura taking its place ever since.

 Every Grand Prix of Long Beach from 1978 to 2019 was announced by Bruce Flanders, who was memorialized with his own star on the Long Beach Motorsport Walk of Fame.
 Sadly, Flanders passed away in 2020.